JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 ## The Stack

-After starting more than one year ago with this repository as a concept.
+After starting more than one year ago with [this repository](https://github.com/JAlcocerT/ScrewFastMoiRealEstate) and [post](https://jalcocert.github.io/JAlcocerT/astro-web-setup/) as a concept for real estate.

+The Stack: NEXTjs WebApp + 1 Welcome Page + Theme directory where the properties are stacked.

+In the mean time, there have been some ad-ins to the project that can also be interesting for builders and business owners.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/waiting-list-pocketbase/" title="The Waiting2Landing v2 PB Post" image="/blog_img/web/waitingtolanding/link-hub.png" subtitle="I tinkered here more with CSR and linkhub than actually building the waiting2landing v2 with PB instead of formbricks as per v1" >}}